13) Sean Dyche – Burnley

 Kettering-born Dyche is the longest-serving manager in the Premier League, having been in charge of Burnley since October 2012.
 Burnley’s Premier League finishes since their most recent promotion have been 16th, 7th, 15th, 10th, and 17th under Sean Dyce.
 With such little resources, he has done a rather convincing job with the club, keeping them in the top flight.
 The manager also guided the Clarets to the Europa League qualification in 2018.
 The team was in danger of being relegated, but the boss man pulled them out of that position.

 12) Mikel Arteta – Arsenal

-The Gunners are currently 10th in the league table, which must be a thing of concern for the manager.
+The Gunners are currently 13th in the league table after 5 matchdays, which must be a thing of concern for the manager.
+The club finished 8th last season and couldn’t qualify for any European competition.
 The Spaniard has learned a great deal from Pep Guardiola when he was his assistant manager at Man City.
 He has won 2 trophies with the North London club including FA Cup.
-He made a great impact on the club after the departure of Unai Emery.
-The fans are very expectant as the manager shows promise.
+But he needs to start pulling the strings, else a sacking could be on his way.

 Aston Villa finished 11th last season and looked much better team than the season before.
 Dean Smith outclassed Mikel Arteta in their meeting with Arsenal at the Emirates Stadium.
 The Villans also defeated Man United and smashed Liverpool 7-2 in last season’s league campaign.
 If they can perform somewhat similarly this term, their fans will be very happy.